NCU-CC/API-Documentation/oauth-service/README.md

-# Oauth
+# OAuth
-We use oauth2 to protect personal resources.
+We use OAuth2 to protect personal resources.
 Only api service with those resource need oauth access token.
 Developers can get access token from 2 ways, they are described below.

 ## Authorization Code Grant Flow